Bork114/Triad_Web/content/Triad/Triad/Multiverse/Titan of Time/World Building/Organisations/The Twelfth Horary/The Twelfth Horary.md

 # History
 # Responsibilities

 Knights are entrusted with the noble duty of upholding balance and peace across every sphere.
-To shoulder this weighty responsibility more effectively, the Knights are organized into two distinct strike forces. [[The Clandestine.md]] specialize in neutralizing [[../../../Aevi Sphere/Sphere Building/Time Rift.md]]s and addressing their root causes if necessary, while [[The Shirdals.md]] are dedicated to maintaining peace within [[../../../Aevi Sphere/Places/Aevi Sphere.md]] and aiding [[../Guild of Gloaming/Sages of Navigation.md]] with potential [[../../../Aevi Sphere/Sphere Building/Time Rift.md]].
+To shoulder this weighty responsibility more effectively, the Knights are organized into two distinct strike forces. [[The Clandestine]] specialize in neutralizing [[../../../Aevi Sphere/Sphere Building/Time Rift.md]]s and addressing their root causes if necessary, while [[The Shirdals.md]] are dedicated to maintaining peace within [[../../../Aevi Sphere/Places/Aevi Sphere.md]] and aiding [[../Guild of Gloaming/Sages of Navigation.md]] with potential [[../../../Aevi Sphere/Sphere Building/Time Rift.md]].
 # Worship

 [[../../NPC's/The First Keepers/Meridian.md]]'s guidance has led many [[../../Races/Timaeth.md]] to find the courage in battle against  [[../../../Aevi Sphere/Sphere Building/Time Rift.md]] [[Anomolies]].
 Said to have risen out of fire